Troy Bergeron: Atlanta Falcons (second stint)

 On April 28, 2009, he was signed by the Atlanta Falcons, only to be released on April 29 after failing his physical with a hamstring injury.
 He was re-signed by the team on May 10.
 He was waived during final cuts on September 4, and re-signed to the practice squad the next day.
 He was then promoted to the active roster on November 14.
 Bergeron was released November 16 and re-signed to the practice squad on November 18.

 Ten days later, he was promoted to the 53-man roster again.
 On December 2, he returned to the practice squad.
 Due to the release of running back Verron Haynes, Bergeron was promoted to the active roster on December 5.
 Bergeron was waived again by the Falcons on December 7 and added to back to the practice squad on December 9.
 The Falcons promoted Bergeron to the active roster again on December 15 when wide receiver Brian Finneran was placed on injured reserve.
 He spent a total of 6 games on the active roster.
 He was released on September 4, 2010.

-Cleveland Gladiators (AFL)
+Cleveland Gladiators

 On October 3, 2010, he signed with the Cleveland Gladiators of the Arena Football League.